 - Which individuals and institutions are currently demonstrating aspects of best practice in relation to anti-racist and decolonial dialogues within Western museums and galleries?
 How might their positively transformative approaches be re-applied in other cultural contexts, museal spaces and alternative exhibiting environments?

-Informal queries about this session can also be sent directly to Carol Dixon (in advance of the deadline) via this feedback form on Museum Geographies.
-Please remember to include a reply email for a response to your questions and comments.
+If you have any queries about this particular session, please feel free to send them via this feedback form on Museum Geographies.
+Remember to include a reply email for a response to your questions and comments.